Speaking: Speaking for Specific Purposes C2 - Lesson 2: Representing Organizations Effectively at an International Level

 1. Message Discipline

-Before any event, you must know the 2-3 key messages your organization wants to convey.
-Your primary job is to weave these messages into your answers, no matter what questions are asked.
-This requires using "bridging" techniques to move from the question to your key message.
+Know the 2-3 key messages your organization wants to convey.
+Your primary job is to weave these messages into your answers, no matter what questions are asked, using "bridging" techniques.

 3. Diplomatic Language

-Imagine a Cambodian CEO, Ms. Lina, is speaking on a panel in Davos, Switzerland.
-Listen to how she handles a challenging question, representing her company and country with poise and strategic clarity.
+Imagine a Cambodian CEO, Ms. Lina, is speaking on a panel in Davos.
+Notice how she handles a challenging question with poise and strategic clarity.

-Moderator: "Ms. Lina, thank you for being with us.
+Moderator: "Ms. Lina, thank you.
 A common criticism of manufacturing in developing nations is the environmental cost.
-How does your company, a leader in Cambodian garment manufacturing, respond to that?"
+How does your company respond to that?"

 Ms. Lina: "Thank you, that's a very important question.
-(Acknowledges) I think the notion that economic development and environmental stewardship are mutually exclusive is an outdated one.
-(Reframes the debate) Our core philosophy is that sustainability is not a cost; it is an investment.
-(Delivers a key message)
+I think the notion that economic development and environmental stewardship are mutually exclusive is an outdated one.
+Our core philosophy is that sustainability is not a cost; it is an investment."
+(Acknowledges, reframes the debate, and delivers a key message)

 When you speak at an international level, you are an ambassador for your organization.
-Every word you say and every action you take reflects upon the brand you represent.
+Every word reflects upon the brand you represent.

 • Be Prepared: Know your organization's key messages, values, and policies inside and out.